maptiler/maptiler-sdk-js/readme.md

 Read more about reverse geocoding on our [official documentation](https://docs.maptiler.com/client-js/geocoding/#reverse).

 ### Language
 For both *forward* and *reverse* geocoding, this library provides a list of supported languages as shorthands to [ISO language codes](https://en.wikipedia.org/wiki/ISO_639-1).
-The result will be provided in multiple languages if the `language` options is an array:
+The result will be provided in multiple languages if the `language` option is an array:

 ```ts
 const result = await maptilersdk.geocoding.forward('paris', {language: [maptilersdk.geocoding.languages.SPANISH, maptilersdk.geocoding.languages.KOREAN]})